 A friendly word of warning before you start.

-The recipe calls for dunking the pretzels in a very strong solution of hot water and baking soda.
+The recipe calls for dunking the pretzels dough in a very strong solution of hot water and baking soda.
 This solution is very strong and has annoying habit of spilling or dripping on a work counter as you work.
 We have a hard wood kitchen tops and the soda left pretty bad black stains on the wood.
 To this date, I wasn't able to scrub it or clean it with anything, so just be careful!

 A health and safety warning aside, lets get on with the recipe!